Lt.-Col. Charles Clitheroe Gore1

 Rear-Admiral William Codrington married Mary Auber Leach, daughter of Benjamin Auber Leach and Emily Danvers, Viscountess Hambleden, in 1879.1 He died on 29 July 1888.

-He was invested as a Companion, Order of the Bath (C.B.).1 He gained the rank of Rear-Admiral in the service of the Royal Navy.
+He was appointed Companion, Order of the Bath (C.B.)1 He gained the rank of Rear-Admiral in the Royal Navy.

 Citations